NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 COVID-19 Vaccination Information/Management - Durham Region

-- Visit Durham Region's website to see who is eligible and where to go to receive the vaccine
+Visit Durham Region's website to see who is eligible to receive the vaccine

-Stand By List: Those eligible for a first or second dose can register by clicking stand by list
+Stand By List: Those eligible for first or second dose can click stand by list

 Vaccinations for Home-Bound Individuals

 Those 18 and older who are not able to leave their homes and who consent, can be vaccinated at home.
-Click vaccinations for homebound individuals or email RDPShomeboundCOVIDVaccine@durham.ca
+Click homebound mobile immunization or email RDPShomeboundCOVIDVaccine@durham.ca

-Select pharmacies in Durham offer Moderna to those 18 and older or Pfizer to those 12 and older.
+Select pharmacies in Durham offer Moderna to those 18 and older or Pfizer to those born in 2009 and earlier.
 Client must have health card or other government issued identification.

 To find a participating pharmacy, click vaccine locations Those between the ages of 12-17 should only book with locations offering Pfizer.